Maslin in ghiveci - Olive tree (Olea Europaea) H60

-The olive tree, also considered the "eternal tree", is a shrub of Mediterranean origin with extraordinary power of regeneration and adaptation.
+The olive tree (Olive Tree), also known as the "everlasting tree," is a shrub of Mediterranean origin with extraordinary power of regeneration and adaptation.

-The olive adapts very well both indoors, in large spaces, as well as on terraces, closed balconies or gardens (well protected in winter).
-Its fruits are very valuable, being called in mythology the "medicine of the gods".
+The olive tree adapts very well both indoors, in spacious areas, and on terraces, enclosed balconies, or gardens (well protected during winter).
+Its fruits are highly valued, being called in mythology the "medicine of the gods."

-The olive prefers the Mediterranean climate, characterized by hot and dry summers and mild winters.
-However, it is a fairly resistant plant to less favorable conditions, being able to tolerate both drought and low temperatures for short periods of time.
+The olive tree prefers the Mediterranean climate, characterized by warm, dry summers and mild winters.
+Nevertheless, it is a fairly hardy plant that can tolerate less favorable conditions, enduring both drought and low temperatures for short periods.

 -

-Planting: The olive must be planted in a sunny place to develop well.
+Planting: The olive tree should be planted in a sunny spot to develop well.
 The soil must be well drained to avoid water stagnation.

 -

-Watering: During periods of active growth, olive trees must be watered regularly, but not excessively.
-During the summer and in very hot areas, watering should be more frequent.
+Watering: During active growth periods, olive trees should be watered regularly but without excess.
+In summer and very warm areas, watering should be more frequent.

 -

-Fertilization: The olive tree benefits from the application of a fertilizer rich in nitrogen at the beginning of the growing season and one rich in potassium before the fruits ripen, to support their development.
+Fertilizing: The olive tree benefits from applying a nitrogen-rich fertilizer at the beginning of the growing season and a potassium-rich one before fruit ripening to support their development.

 -

-Winter adaptation: In regions with colder winters, young olive trees may require frost protection, such as covering with fabric or moving pots indoors.
+Winter adaptation: In regions with colder winters, young olive trees may need protection against frost, such as wrapping with fabric or moving pots indoors.

 -

-Protection against diseases and pests: Olive trees can be affected by various fungal diseases and pests, such as the olive fly.
-It is important to periodically monitor the tree and apply phytosanitary treatments as needed.
+Protection against diseases and pests: Olive trees can be affected by various fungal diseases and pests, such as the olive fruit fly.
+It is important to regularly monitor the tree and apply plant protection treatments as needed.

 -

-Temperature : Usually, olive trees can withstand low temperatures down to about -10 degrees Celsius for short periods of time.
-However, temperatures below -4 degrees Celsius can cause damage, especially to young specimens or to those varieties less resistant to cold.
+Temperature: Usually, olive trees can withstand low temperatures down to about -10 degrees Celsius for short periods.
+However, temperatures below -4 degrees Celsius can cause damage, especially to young specimens or those less resistant to cold.

 Pot diameter: 15 cm